 High Speed Printing with Flexible Plates and Engraved Dies

-Flexography (often abbreviated flexo) is a form of rotary web letterpress printing that utilizes relief plates comprised of flexible rubber, low viscosity solvent and water-based or UV curable inks.
-Material is fed into the press from a roll.
+Flexography (often abbreviated “flexo”) is a form of rotary web letterpress printing that uses relief plates comprised of flexible rubber, low viscosity solvent, and water-based or UV-curable inks.
+The material is fed into the press from a roll.
 The image is printed as the material is pulled through a series of stations, or print units, each printing a single color.
 Various tones and shading are achieved by overlaying the four basic shades of transparent ink (magenta, cyan, yellow and black).
-If a spot color is needed (such as fluorescent, metallic or a Pantone color), the ink hue is poured directly into one of the print units.
+If a spot color is needed (such as fluorescent, metallic, or a Pantone color), the ink hue is poured directly into one of the print units.